-North Berkeley library reopens for in-person browsing, exploration
+North Branch library reopens for in-person browsing, exploration

-After a year of pandemic closures, Berkeley community members stepped into the North Berkeley library to cheers and applause Friday afternoon with big grins under masks, and totes in hand to load up with books.
+After a year of pandemic closures, Berkeley community members stepped into the North Branch library to cheers and applause Friday afternoon with big grins under masks, and totes in hand to load up with books.

-The North Berkeley branch on The Alameda (at Hopkins Street) is the first to open up its doors in the city after almost 14 months without regular service, and outdoor pick-ups only.
+The North Branch on The Alameda (at Hopkins Street) is the first to open up its doors in the city after almost 14 months without regular service, and outdoor pick-ups only.

-North branch library will be open from 2-6 p.m.
+The North Branch library will be open from 2-6 p.m.
 Monday to Friday, and west and central locations are set to open on June 7 and 15.
+The other three branches will continue outdoor book pick-up service until further notice.

 The building was abuzz Friday afternoon as children tottered around with more titles than they could hold, adults browsed aisles scouting for new favorites and others admired the grand arched windows surrounding the stacks as they scooped up dozens of awaiting holds.